Price monitoring and tracking software

 Price history that's actually queryable.

 Every snapshot is stored.
 Every competitor move is timestamped.
-Pull a 90-day price history for any SKU-competitor pair in one click — or query the underlying data warehouse if you want to build your own dashboards.
+Pull a 90-day price history for any SKU-competitor pair in one click - or query the underlying warehouse to build your own competitor price intelligence views.

 • Per-SKU price history with 4-hour resolution